 When it comes to good logo design, there are a few simple, but essential rules you need to keep in mind.
 We met with Ofra Lior, Social Design Team Lead at Wix, to share some of her knowledge, and very useful logo design tips.
 She shared some easy tweaks and helpful insights that will undoubtedly make a big difference as part of your own research for your logo design.

 From the rules of using handwritten fonts to understanding the importance of balance and thoughtful design, here are our tips on how to make a good logo.

 Want to design your own logo?
 Start creating now.

 In logo design, an icon is a simplified visual that captures the spirit of your brand.
 A common misconception is that your icon should literally be an image showing what your product or service is.
 While this may benefit some, it doesn’t have to be the case for all businesses.
 You can explore more conceptual (or even abstract) icons to emphasize what it is your company does.

 Consider Nike, for example.
 The iconic “swoosh” icon evokes the feeling of movement and speed.
 Very fitting for a sportswear brand.
 Think of your icon as a symbol rather than a picture.
-It needs to be highly visual and easily recognizable.
+It needs to be highly visual, recognizable and capable of evoking emotion.
 The advantage of a more graphic icon is that it can often carry more visual weight.
-Ideally, your icon should be simple enough that clients can recall it even after one quick glance.
+Ideally, your icon should be simple enough that clients can recall it even after one quick glance online or offline.